Street lights switching on or off earlier or later than they should

 - Removal of street lighting

-The part-night lighting scheme started in Harrogate and Knaresborough in August 2012.
-Scarborough was completed by February this year and work in Hambleton has recently begun.
-Richmondshire will start in January 2014 and the programme will then be extended across the rest of the county until completion in March 2016.
+The part-night lighting scheme commenced in Harrogate and Knaresborough in August 2012 followed by Scarborough and Hambleton in 2013.
+The programme will continue into Richmondshire in 2014 and extend through the rural areas of Harrogate and Scarborough, into Ryedale, Craven, Selby and the rest of the County until completion in 2016.

 Areas that will not be affected